Draft Regeneration Plan open for public written comments

 View our Red Zone Futures exhibition online

-Feedback on the Red Zone Futures exhibition has closed, but you can still view the exhibition online at our Engagement hub.
+Although feedback on the Red Zone Futures exhibition has closed, but you can still view the exhibition online at our Engagement hub.

 Regenerate Christchurch announces public exhibition